-About that immune-boosting stuff, here’s a few fun facts on elderberries, and why they’re so effective at warding off colds, flu, and other viruses.
+About that immune-boosting stuff, here are a few fun facts on elderberries, and why they’re so effective at warding off colds, flu, and other viruses.

 I’m sure you’d love to keep sickness out of your house as much as possible too, so with that, I’ll quit with the scientific herb nerd stuff, and get on to the goods.
 Here’s my basic elderberry syrup recipe for you.
 Scroll to the bottom for a list of other potential herbs to add in if you feel like getting a bit more creative.
 I usually do!